Alcoholism by Country Statistics

 But basically, if your alcohol intake is on a daily basis, then you are probably addicted to alcohol.

-Heavy drinker or heavy episodic drinking refers to the percentage of adult drinkers that have had 60 grams or more than 100% pure alcohol per capita consumption on one occasion in the preceding thirty days.
+Heavy drinker or heavy episodic drinking refers to the percentage of adult drinkers that have had 60 grams or more than 100% alcohol per capita consumption on one occasion in the preceding thirty days.

 A consumption of sixty grams of pure alcohol is equivalent to six standard alcoholic beverages.